web3validator/solana/docs/src/operations/validator-initiatives.md

 ## Tour De Sun 22

-Tour De Sun 22 is winding down.
-Applications to the program are now closed.
+The Tour De Sun 22 is closed and no longer accepting applications.
-March 2024 was the final month of the program.
-The program is closed and will not accept new applicants.

 Please see the [End of Tour De Sun 22 blog post](https://solana.com/news/solana-foundation-announces-end-of-tour-de-sun-22) for more information.

 ## Solana Foundation Server Program